 While stations need not update exact times of political spots immediately, they must provide some method for opposing candidates to ascertain the exact time an opponent's spot aired.
 If a station does not update its political file immediately to indicate exact times, then the file should contain a notation that the station, upon request, will provide the actual airtimes.

-We recommend that a station start a separate file on each political candidate at the time the candidate or his/her representative inquires about airtime.
+We recommend that a station maintain a separate file folder in their online political file for each political candidate, commencing when the candidate or his/her representative inquires about airtime.

 Each file should contain: